nicmart/Canvas/README.md

 sbt test
 ```

+## Behaviour decisions on edge cases
+The requirements did not specify the behaviour on some edge-cases.
+These are the decisions I took:

+ 1. It is possible to draw lines and rectangles whose edges are outside the canvas.
+Only the pixels in the canvas will be drawn.
+ 2. A line is treated like any other pixel.
+So it is possible to change the characters of a line applying the fill command
+   on one of its points.
+So drawing (L 1 1 10 1) and then (B 1 1 o) will draw a line of "o" from (1, 1) to (10, 1)
+ 3. Horizontal (vertical) lines can be expressed from right-to-left (top-down) or left-to-right (bottom-up)
+ 4. Rectangles can be expressed with any pair of points.
+The first point does not need to be the upper-left.

 ## Design
 ### Generic design decisions
-In general I've to stay as much as possible a in a functional world, where side-effects and mutability are
+In general I've tried to stay as much as possible a in a functional world, where side-effects and mutability are
  not allowed.

 #### Immutability
 In this project all the data structures are immutable.
 Even when we need to "update" something, a new copy
 of that thing is created instead of updating it in place.

-In tests this immutability, together with case classes, is exploited a lot, since it allows for all the components to have a value-semantic,
+In tests this immutability, together with case classes, is exploited a lot, since it allows for all the components to have value-semantic,
 making life much easier when comparing objects.

 #### Purity